-Steel yourself for a financial raping, otherwise you’ll begrudge every last nickel.
-Bachelor parties are like dentists, pay-by-the-ounce salads, and wars in Iraq—they always cost more than you expect.
+Steel yourself to lose a great deal of your hard-earned cash. otherwise you’ll begrudge every last nickel.
+Bachelor parties are like dentists, pay-by-the-ounce salads, and cell phone plans—they always cost more than you expect.

 And that reminds us.
 Have you seen The Plunge’s bachelor party budget spreadsheet?
 Get it here.